alexswan10k/KeyValueStorage/README.md

 Currently partly supported:
 Redis (CRUD)
 Couchbase (CRUD)
+AzureTable (CRUD)
 FileSystemText (CRUD)
-Oracle (all except sequence ops)
-SqlServer (all except sequence ops)
+Oracle (all except CAS, Expiry, and sequence ops) SqlServer (all except CAS, Expiry, and sequence ops)

 Planned:
-AzureTable

 Cassandra?

 Implementing a new database provider technology is as simple as implementing the IStoreProvider interface.
 This can be found in KeyValueStorage.Interfaces.IStoreProvider